How to improve the guest experience in a restaurant in 12 steps

 How to take care of your team

-First impressions count when it comes to how a guest views their customer experience.
+First impressions count when it comes to how a guest views their experience.
 Each visitor should be treated like a guest in your home.

 Front of the house training should go beyond the nuts and bolts of providing service.
 In addition to teaching the POS system and your style of serving etiquette, it should include your expectations for friendliness.
 Remind the team to look guests in the eye, to smile at people, and to say thank you.